awpraxis/AWPraxis/_posts/2024-02-06-strength-v-technique.md

 But, once again, if you're only strong enough to lift 50 lbs those techniques don't matter much (if at all) against a stronger opponent who’s applying 80 lbs of resistance, and you simply have to get stronger in **armwrestling-specific movements** in order to "unlock" the ability to use those techniques.

 Still paying attention?
-We’re almost done, but the final piece I want to talk about is the “armwrestling-specific strengths” idea from the sentence above.
+We’re almost done, but the final piece I want to talk about is the “armwrestling-specific movements” idea from the sentence above.

 ## Armwrestling-Specific Strength

-What most people don’t understand about strength (as it pertains to the human body and its various systems) is that it’s a much more “particular” ability than most people assume.
+What we have to understand about the idea of strength (as it pertains to the human body and its various systems) is that it’s a much more “particular” ability than most people recognize.

-To use a familiar example, when most people see bodybuilders they intuitively understand that, while they have large amounts of muscle mass, they might not be as strong as say, a powerlifter, in conventional strength movements like the bench press, squat, and deadlift since the powerlifter trains and develops the specific factors that are involved in maximizing their ability to improve performance in these specific movements.
+To use a familiar example, when most people see bodybuilders they intuitively understand that although they have large amounts of muscle mass, they might not be as strong as, say, a powerlifter in conventional strength movements like the bench press, squat, and deadlift since the powerlifter trains and develops the specific factors that are involved in maximizing their ability to improve performance in these specific movements.

-This principle of specificity carries over to a sport like armwrestling where those same bodybuilders and powerlifters are unable to resist/produce the specific forces exerted by an armwrestler simply due to their lack of development in those strengths.
+This principle of specificity carries over to a sport like armwrestling where those same bodybuilders and powerlifters are unable to resist/produce the forces exerted by an armwrestler simply due to their lack of development in the required specific areas of strength.

 **This, I believe, is the source of so much confusion that arises in the strength vs. technique debate.
 Not only is there a misunderstanding of what technique is actually doing, but the whole notion of “strength” omits the principle of specificity so that most casual folks hardly recognize that armwrestling prioritizes the ability to produce force in a very particular rather than conventional way.**<sup>3<sup>